Principal Reduction Alternative (PRA)

 The Principal Reduction Alternative (PRA) is part of the government’s Home Affordable Modification Program (HAMP), which was introduced to help struggling homeowners by reducing their monthly mortgage payments by modifying their loans.
 Through HAMP with PRA, the mortgage servicer reduces your payments to a more affordable percentage of your income and forgives part of what you owe over time.

-(To learn about other programs that assist struggling homeowners, visit our Government Foreclosure Prevention Programs area.)
+(To learn about other programs that assist struggling homeowners, visit Nolo's Government Foreclosure Prevention Programs area.)

 HAMP reduces monthly mortgage payments.
 If eligible for HAMP, the loan servicer gives the borrower a trial period modification, where he or she is required to make reduced payments for a three-month period.
 So long as the borrower successfully completes the trial period (and his or her financial information and eligibility remain the same), he or she will receive a permanent loan modification under HAMP.
 Read more about HAMP.